javascript-tutorial/en.javascript.info/1-js/09-async/03-promise-chaining/article.md

 The value returned by `.then` is a promise, that's why we are able to add another `.then` at `(2)`.
 When the value is returned in `(1)`, that promise becomes resolved, so the next handler runs with the value.

-Unlike the chaining, technically we can also add many `.then` to a single promise, like this:
+Please note: technically we can also add many `.then` to a single promise.
+This is not chaining:

 ```js run
 let promise = new Promise(function(resolve, reject) {